The Aristotelian Corpus

 Aristotle explains knowledge of the definitions that figure in demonstrations in a way that he thinks corrects a mistake in Platonism.

-Like Socrates and Plato, Aristotle thinks that human beings are psychological beings.
+Like Socrates and Plato, Aristotle thinks of a human beings in terms of the "soul" (ψυχή).
 Aristotle and Plato both accept the broad framework of this Socratic understanding of human beings.
 Aristotle, however, rejects the Platonic idea (in the Theory of Recollection) that the human soul preexists the body and that human beings are born with knowledge.
 Aristotle thinks that human beings naturally come to possess the cognition he calls "reason" and the knowledge that belongs to "reason" through a teleological causal process that he calls "induction" (ἐπαγωγή).
 He thinks that human beings first have "reason" not when they are born but when they acquire certain basic concepts about the world and the knowledge that these concepts embody.

 Aristotle theory of induction is not straightforward to understand.
 What exactly he has in mind is the subject of a subsequent lecture.